Detecting linear trend changes in data sequences: Introduction

-where $f_t$ is a deterministic and piecewise-linear signal containing $N$ change-points, i.e. time indices at which the slope and/or the intercept in $f_t$ undergoes changes.
-These changes occur at unknown locations $\eta_1, \eta_2, \ldots, \eta_N$.
-The $\ve_t$'s are iid random errors following the normal distribution with mean zero and variance $\sigma^2$.
-Both continuous and discontinuous changes in the linear trend are permitted.
-A point anomaly can be viewed as a separate data segment containing only one data point.
-Therefore, if $f_{\eta_i}$ is a point anomaly, then the two consecutive change-points that define it, $\eta_{i-1}$ and $\eta_i$, are linked via $\eta_{i-1} = \eta_i-1$ under the definition of a change-point specified later in \eqref{cp}.
-Our main interest is in the estimation of $N$ and $\eta_1, \eta_2, \ldots, \eta_N$ under some assumptions that quantify the difficulty of detecting each $\eta_i$; therefore, our aim is to segment the data into sections of linearity and/or point anomalies in $f_t$.
-In particular, a point anomaly can only be detected when it has a large enough jump size with respect to the signal levels to its right and left, while a change-point capturing a small size of linear trend change requires a longer distance from its adjacent change-points to be detected.
-Detecting both linear trend changes and point anomalies is an important applied problem in a variety of fields, including climate change, as illustrated in Section \ref{sec5}.
+Our main interest is in the estimation of $N$ and $\eta_1, \eta_2, \ldots, \eta_N$ under some assumptions that quantify the difficulty of detecting each $\eta_i$; therefore, our aim is to segment the data into sections of linearity in $f_t$.
+In detail, a change-point located close to its neighbouring ones can only be detected when it has a large enough size of linear trend change, while a change-point capturing a small size of linear trend change requires a longer distance from its adjacent change-points to be detected.
+Detecting linear trend changes is an important applied problem in a variety of fields, including climate change, as illustrated in Section \ref{sec5}.

-The change-point detection procedure proposed in this paper is referred to as TrendSegment; it is designed to work well in detecting not only long trend segments and point anomalies, but also short trend segments that are not necessarily classified as point anomalies.
+The change-point detection procedure proposed in this paper is referred to as TrendSegment; it is designed to work well in the presence of either long or short spacings between neighbouring change-points, or a mixture of both.
 The engine underlying TrendSegment is a new Tail-Greedy Unbalanced Wavelet (TGUW) transform: a conditionally orthonormal, bottom-up transformation for univariate data sequences through an adaptively constructed unbalanced wavelet basis, which results in a sparse representation of the data.
-In this article, we show that TrendSegment offers good performance in estimating the number and locations of change-points across a wide range of signals containing constant and/or linear segments and/or point anomalies.
+In this article, we show that TrendSegment offers good performance in estimating the number and locations of change-points across a wide range of signals containing constant and/or linear segments.
 TrendSegment is also shown to be statistically consistent and computationally efficient.